Baseline Sensitivity

 Moran & Dhawan (1995) discuss expected coherence times.
 The actual coherence time appropriate for a given observation can be estimated using observed fringe amplitude data on an appropriately strong and compact source.

-NOTE: When determining the sensitivity for a VLBA proposal, always use the EVN Sensitivity Calculator.
+NOTE: When determining the sensitivity for a VLBA proposal, users may use either the EVN Observation Planner or the EVN Sensitivity Calculator.